 Take a position in a mixture of calls & puts (A combination)

 - Straddle: A long straddle involves buying one call and one put option at the same strike.
 Similarly a short straddle involves selling one call and one put option at the same strike.

 - Strip and Strap: A strip involves combining one long call with two long puts.
 A strap involves combining two long calls with one long put.

 - Strangle: A long strangle involves buying one call option and buying one put option at a lower strike.
 Similarly a short strangle involves selling one call option and one put option at a lower strike.

-Option Strategies Spreadsheet
+Options Trading Strategies Spreadsheet

 This spreadsheet helps you create any option strategy and view its profit and loss,…